pitkant/fennica/inst/examples/manuscript-krakow.md

 Aatehistoria ja digitaalisten aineistojen mahdollisuudet (Tolonen and Lahti, 2015)

-We have prepared open data analytical ecosystem for in-depth analysis of such data collections (Lahti, Ilomäki, and Tolonen, 2015).
+We have prepared open data analytical ecosystem for in-depth analysis of such data collections (Lahti, Ilomäki, and Tolonen, 2015b).

-You can cite with the DOI (the citation info will then be collected automatically): (Lahti, Ilomäki, and Tolonen, 2015) or alternatively add new references to the [bib file](bibliography.bib) and then cite using the key with (Lahti, Ilomäki, and Tolonen, 2015).
+You can cite with the DOI (the citation info will then be collected automatically): (Lahti, Ilomäki, and Tolonen, 2015b) or alternatively add new references to the [bib file](bibliography.bib) and then cite using the key with (Lahti, Ilomäki, and Tolonen, 2015a).
 Such citations will be automatically numbered and collected in references section.

 -   Knowledge production has been approached largely through a national perspective, here we shift focus by combining materials from Sweden and Finland and by specifically looking at cities as sites for knowledge production.
 Cities are to this effect seen as partly supplementing, partly competing intellectual centres.

 Results
 -------

-MT: We are in a session called "MAPS and SPACE", so I think we need to have some of the results presented on a map.
-Now, the question is what is possible to do within this time?
-But perhaps the publishing houses should be included in this?
 LL: yes we can rather easily add map visualization when it is clear what we like to present using maps.
 For instance the code we used for LIBER to visualize differences in publishing activity across UK can be reused (with different regions), also videos can be made for presentation if we like.
 But I would first focus on findings, and polish the visualizations later.
 I will try to look at maps somewhere this week.
 The less there are other todo points, the more there will be time for maps.
 If you like to see some result specifically on a map, please mark it so and I can check.

-Why Fennica has huge drop in 1700s?
-Do some publisher disappear (see below for an answer..)

 Let us look at top publication places during the period 1650-1750 in Fennica: